JBNU-MACS/JBNU-MACS.github.io/content/authors/吳恩達/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Alice Wu 吳恩達

-# Full Name (for SEO)
+# Full name (for SEO)
-first_name: Nelson
+first_name: Alice
-last_name: Bighetti
+last_name: Wu

+# Username (this should match the folder name)
+authors:
+  - 吳恩達

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Professor of Artificial Intelligence